MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

   - Intune

   Intune is available with different subscriptions, including as a stand-alone service.
 For more information, go to [Microsoft Intune licensing](licenses.md).
-The [Intune Suite](intune-add-ons.md) has advanced endpoint management and security features, like remote help or Endpoint Privilege Management.
-It's available as a separate license.

   You currently use Configuration Manager, and want to set up co-management for your devices.
 Intune is already included in your Configuration Manager license.
 If you want Intune to fully manage new devices or existing co-managed devices, then you need a separate Intune license.